 I first watched the Exorcist when I was about 9, I don’t know whether it was the projectile green vomit or badly done makeup, but I wasn’t impressed.
-These days it might be a little different.
+If I’d watched it for the first time now, it might be a little different.
 I was skeptical about everything back then.
 These days I’m only skeptical about some things because I know there really are things that go bump in the night.
-Scary movies, books or stories, have a better effect.
-Leaving me switching lights on, scanning rooms and ceilings and ensuring there’s a hockey stick within reaching distance!
+Scary movies, books or stories, have a bigger effect on me now—yes, I leave lights on, scan rooms and ceilings and ensure there’s a hockey stick within reaching distance!

 I’m my own worst enemy and can never please myself.
-I started this series because I wasn’t happy with my villain, guess what, I’m still not.
+I started this series because I wasn’t happy with my villain or the villains in popular culture, guess what, I’m still not.
 So I started investigating what makes a really scary bad guy.
 This post aims to identify what sets apart your Lemony Snicket from your Michael Myers (Halloween).

 But what is it that makes them really scary?
 Lots of the stories these characters come from were made into films, and I think there is something we can learn from that.
-Here are the 6 things I’ve learnt about creating really scary villains:
+Here are the six things I’ve learned about creating really scary villains:

 One thing I failed to consider when thinking about my villain was what else other than the character themselves contributed to making them super scary.
 Films have the ability to add music: the creaking of a door, the vibrato on a particularly high note as the character pushes open a door into a darkly lit corridor… oh wait a minute, we writers can do that shit too!

-Take the above photo.
+Take the photo right.
 It’s dark anyway.
-Put yourself in there and you’re immediately drawn to the rusted machinery that still looks like it works.
-It’s positioned just close enough to the light, you know it’s important, it can be used, but its obscure enough you don’t quite know what its used for… Thats worst; knowing something is awful, but not knowing why.
+Put yourself in there, and you’re immediately drawn to the rusted machinery that still looks like it works.
+It’s positioned just close enough to the light, you know it’s important, it can be used, but it’s obscure enough you don’t quite know what it’s used for… What’s worse than knowing something is awful, but not knowing why?
 If there was a small splatter of blood slowly dripping down the chair, and another spot on the machine it would just finish the setting off.
-It tells you the blood is fresh, that someone is wounded, but not dead because theres not enough blood.
-It also tells you the machine is involved – this room is a torture room.
+It tells you the blood is fresh, that someone is wounded, but not dead because there’s not enough blood.
+It also tells you the machine is involved—and this room is a torture room.

-I said ‘splatter’ on purpose because too much blood and you remove the anticipation, tension and mystery.
-Giving a hint of horror, a tiny clue to the atrocities that await you without slamming it in your face like a knife laid in a whopping pool of blood does so much more for building terror in readers (and your character).
+I said ‘splatter’ on purpose because too much blood, and you remove the anticipation, tension, and mystery.
+Giving a hint of horror, a tiny clue to the atrocities that await you without slamming it in your reader’s face like a knife laid in a whopping pool of blood does so much more for building terror in readers (and your character).

 What else can you do to your setting?
 Think about Pathetic Fallacy (a kind of personification of the weather/nature).